Richard Tucker: Operatic career

-In the ensuing years, Tucker's ample lyric voice evolved into a lirico-spinto voice of near-dramatic proportions.
-If his signature stylistic devices, especially his affection for Italianate sobs, were not always lauded by the critics, the distinctive timbre of his ringing voice, his unfailingly secure technique, impeccable diction, and native-sounding pronunciation were universally acclaimed in every role he undertook.
+In the ensuing years, Tucker's vocal style evolved into a lirico-spinto voice.
+If his signature stylistic devices, especially his affection for Italianate sobs, were not always lauded by the critics, his technique, diction, and pronunciation were acclaimed.
 “For me, Richard Tucker was, and always will be, an ‘Italian’ tenor,” Luciano Pavarotti wrote in the foreword to the authorized biography by James A. Drake.
 “Like Jussi Bjoerling, he proved that one does not have to be Italian-born in order to win the critics and public.”
-A profusion of legendary tenors including Jussi Björling, Giuseppe Di Stefano, Mario Del Monaco and, eventually, Jan Peerce) came and went during the tenure of Rudolf Bing as general manager of the Metropolitan.
-Tucker remained a dominant tenor and steadily took on new challenges.
-Although an unremarkable actor throughout most of his career, Tucker made a strong dramatic impression with veteran critics when he reconceived the role of Canio in Pagliacci under the direction of Franco Zeffirelli in January 1970.
+A profusion of legendary tenors including Jussi Björling, Giuseppe Di Stefano, Mario Del Monaco (and, eventually, Jan Peerce) came and went during the tenure of Rudolf Bing as general manager of the Metropolitan.
+Tucker remained a dominant tenor in the industry and continued to take on new challenges.
+Although seen as an unremarkable actor throughout most of his career, Tucker made a strong impression with veteran critics when he reconceived the role of Canio in Pagliacci under the direction of Franco Zeffirelli in January 1970.
 The tenor was nearly 60 years old at the time.

 Before and after each Metropolitan Opera season, Tucker appeared in concert throughout the U.S. In the late 1950s and early 1960s, Tucker frequently appeared in a series of well attended open-air concerts at Lewisohn Stadium in New York City, under the direction of Alfredo Antonini.

 Throughout his opera career, Tucker maintained a Jewish identity.
 He kept a kosher home, and regularly officiated as a cantor on Rosh Hashana, Yom Kippur and other sacred events in the Jewish liturgical calendar, especially in Chicago.
 He oversaw the religious development of his three sons, Berel (Barry, born 1938); David N. Tucker, M.D. (born 1941); and Henry (born 1946).
 Their father arranged for them to sing with him on a popular television program hosted by Sam Levenson, 9 March 1952.